sherifButt/directory-structure-creator/README.md

 - `path/to/structure.[json|yml]` is the path to the JSON or YAML file that contains the directory structure to be created.
 - `path/to/destination/folder` is the path to the folder where the directory structure will be created.
 If this argument is not provided, the directory structure will be created in the current working directory.

 The script will create the directory structure recursively based on the JSON or YAML file provided.
 If a file in the directory structure has a `.json` or `.yml` extension, the file will be filled with the JSON or YAML value pair if the value is not null.
-If a file in the directory structure has a `.ico`, `.png`, or `.psd` extension, the file will be skipped.

 ## Examples